 What is active learning?

-Active learning uses class activities such as discussion, group problem-solving, practical labs and peer-to-peer instruction to enable students to connect with course materials on a deeper level.
+Active learning focuses on engaging students in their own learning and not just letting them to listen passively to their lecturer.
+Active learning uses class activities such as discussion, debates, group problem-solving exercises, case studies, practical labs and peer-to-peer instruction to enable students to connect with course materials on a deeper level.
 By establishing connections to their day-to-day lives and developing creative ideas and solutions, students engage in rich learning.
 They are given the opportunity to reflect on their own experiences and seek answers for themselves, often revealing that reality can be perceived from different angles, as opposed to simply providing the one clear answer the teacher is looking for.

 Active learning vs passive learning: the pros and cons

 Is active learning simply superior to passive learning?
-As alluded to above, active learning sees students approach course materials in a different way, which results in a different kind of understanding and fosters a different skill-set.
+As alluded to above, active learning sees students approach course materials differently, which results in a different kind of understanding and fosters a different skill-set.
 This certainly has benefits but comes with its fair share of challenges.
-In the same vein, there is undoubtably a place for methodical, efficient passive learning.
+In the same vein, there is still a place for methodical, efficient passive learning for the foundational acquisition of knowledge.
 This mode of learning, too, has its shortcomings.
 Optimum teaching arguably balances active and passive learning to accommodate individual learning profiles, making for dynamic classes that give students the best of both worlds.
 Here are the pros and cons of active and passive learning to bear in mind:

 Stimulates and reinforces students’ in-depth, conceptual understanding of course material.